VJL0/web103_finalproject/README.md

 [text goes here] This is a studing resource that lets you create flashcards and helps you stay productive.
 We added a store to help you stay motivated and purchase cool themes and badges.

 # Inspiration
-Quizlet 2.0000 was inspired from the the far inferior popular Quizlet web app.
+QuizPath was inspired from the the far inferior popular Quizlet web app.
 It add features that us former students believe would have improved our predecessor in ways that surpasses basic study habits.

 # Tech Stack
 Frontend: React.js, Javascript, CSS